jamescoledesign/open-infra-foundation-brand-guide/catalog/WELCOME.md

+#### **Welcome**

-#### Thanks for checking out the Open Infrastructure Foundation brand guide.
+Thanks for checking out the Open Infrastructure Foundation brand guide.
 This site contains information regarding the foundation brands and is meant to be the source of truth for the way we share these brands with the world.
 It will be updated periodically as the brand continues to evolve.

 ```image
 span: 3